 more info on Cabslam

-This place in Körnerkiez is relatively new and therefore less known.
+This place in Körnerkiez has recently closed.
+We are in the middle of searching a new great spot.
 Fellfisch combines a jewelry workshop with an airy and bright coffee place.
 Here you can enjoy your breakfast in a relaxed manner and usually without a bigger crowd.
 Especially wonderful: Almost everything, from toast to marmalade, is homemade.
 Cheese and cold meat plates are not made from supermarket products, but come in premium-quality.
 Also recommendable are the scrambled eggs with mushrooms; they are always freshly cooked.
 And because there are marvelously baked cakes you should at least try a Zimtschnecke (cinnamon roll) with your breakfast.
 By all means take along a piece of cheesecake for the afternoon!
 The girly look of the café is interrupted by bones that are subtly placed on walls and on shelfs; they are also manufactured into jewelry here.

 more info on Fellfisch